cbdp/100-days-of-code/log.md

 **Today's Progress**: Basic Javascript 110/110, ES6 17/31

 **Notes**: Was slightly scatterbrained today, but still managed to put in an hour on destructuring.
 Most daily solutions added to folder.

+### Day 15: April 21, 2020
+#### 1 hour
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: ES6 22/31 plus wrestling with an npm problem.

+**Notes**: A little burnt out on exercises again today, but got the hour in.
+I might finish up ES6 and try to do a project or something, so it's not just learning something new everyday, but practicing what I've learned a little bit as well.
+NPM ate more than half my time today with some messed up permissions, works now tho.

+### Day 16: April 22, 2020
+#### 1 hour
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: ES6 31/31, Regular Expressions 13/33.

+**Notes**: Fnished the ES6 lessons, started on Regular Expressions.
+Discovered https://javascript30.com/ and signed up.
+Haven't started it yet tho.